codibre/dotnet-dictionary-chain/README.md

 >>>()
 ```

-MakeDictionary will do some reflection operations to convert the ChainedDictionary into the an instance of the chain of Dictionaries provided as type argument.
+MakeDictionary will do some reflection operations to convert the ChainedDictionary into an instance of the chain of Dictionaries provided as type argument.
 It does have an overload so, the idea is not to use it every time, but to load it in memory once, then letting it being memoized for some time, to avoid repeating the operation and optimizing the query.
 Does it look good?
-No, it does not, but it is the better we could do with the current C# design.
+No, it does not, but it is the better we could do with the current C# design, and it'll still speed up your application!

 ## License